Retainers

 What Are Retainers for Teeth?

-An orthodontic retainer is a device that is seated in a patients mouth to keep the teeth from sliding or shifting out of their new alignment after successful treatment.
+An orthodontic retainer is a device that is seated in a patients mouth to keep the teeth from sliding or shifting out of their new alignment after orthodontic treatment has been completed.

-All patients – regardless of their age, treatment furation, and appliances used will need to wear an orthodontic retainer at the conclusion of their treatment.
+All patients – regardless of their age, treatment duration, and appliances used will need to wear an orthodontic retainer at the conclusion of their treatment.

 Why is this?

-Retention is actually the most important part of care since, without proper retention, the gains made during treatment may fail.
+Retention is actually the most important part of care since, without proper retention and retainer wear, the progress made during treatment may relapse.

-Your teeth are attached to your gums and underlying by microscopic fibers, some of which have elastic, stretchy qualities… like a rubber band.
+Your teeth are attached to your gums and underlying tissue by microscopic fibers, some of which have elastic, stretchy qualities – like a rubber band.

 When you’re wearing braces, the braces overpower these fibers in order to move the teeth.
-But like a stretched rubber band, the fibers in the gums want to return to their old position after stretching, and in doing so can move the teeth back toward where they started.
-This is why the “retention phase” – and your commitment to wearing your retainer as instructed, is so important!
+But like a stretched rubber band, the fibers in the gums want to return to their original position after stretching, and in doing so can move the teeth back toward where they started.
+This is why the “retention phase” – and your commitment to wearing your retainer as instructed is important!

 Retainer Care – What the Patient Is Responsible For